Cornell-MAE-UG/fa25-portfolio-zoe-ng-ctrl/index.md

 ![Profile Picture]({{ "assets/images/profile-pic.jpg" | relative_url }}){: class="profile-image"}

-My name is {{ site.name }}, and I am a engineering student in Cornell University interested in Mechanical Engineering and Computer Science.
+My name is {{ site.name }}, and I am an undergraduate student in Cornell University interested in Mechanical Engineering and Computer Science.

 [your pitch paragraph about your passions, knowledge and interestst.]